da-arcsim/da-arcsim.github.io/README.md

 ### Welcome to Ada's GitHub Page

 ## All About Dorothy Ada
-1. I am 14 years old.
+- I am 14 years old.
+- I like playing sports.
-2. I like playing sports and mobile games.
+- I also play mobile games.
-3. My favorite color is purple 💜.
+- My favorite color is purple 💜.